richardolsen/naplan-vis/readme.md

 This project uses angularjs (ver 1), you probably need a webserver but could also be served from something like s3.

+## Demo
+You can see a demo at: https://www.richardolsen.me/naplan/getting-started

 ## Contributors